JiangyanYu/nf-core_nano-fanconi/README.md

 **Basic steps to use the workflow**:
 1. Install nextflow according to its manual (https://www.nextflow.io/docs/latest/install.html)
 2. Download and unzip (or git clone) nano-fanconi package from github (https://github.com/JiangyanYu/nf-core_nano-fanconi.git)
-3. Adjusting file path accordingly
+3. Adjusting file path accordingly:
-   1) raw sequencing data: sample sheet
+   1) Sequencing data path in **/nf-core_nano-fanconi/assets/samplesheet.csv**.
+The file directory is the absolute path in your file system. id is used to merge samples from different flow cells.
+Therefore, sample shall be different from id, otherwise merge_bam_sample will throw errors.
-   2) nextflow.config: to choose which analysis will be performed
+   2) Reference genome path in **/nf-core_nano-fanconi/profile.config**.
+Besides the reference path, annotsvAnnotations database directory as well as the dorado model details can be specified in this file.
-   3) GPU usage base config for the time and CPU. try
+   3) Select packages to be used in **/nf-core_nano-fanconi/nextflow.config**.
+Annotate (true or false) the programs one likes to use.
+In the default setting, annotation part is marked as false.
+If needed, installation of annotation database is needed (see below).
-   4)
+   4) Resource specification in **/nf-core_nano-fanconi/conf/base.config**.

-   -
+4. Run the analysis by following command:
-4) Perform the analysis by runing command nextflow run
+  /data/genmedbfx/bfx_tools/nextflow/nextflow-24.10.3-dist run /data/genmedbfx/nano_fanconi/nf-core_nano-fanconi/ -profile nanofanconi,docker --outfir /data/genmedbfx/nano_fanconi/output

 Basic structure is from following repos (2024-12-10):
 1. https://github.com/nf-core/nanoseq